-We have attempted to answer, here on our website, some of the most frequently asked questions people have about the Orthodox Church.
+We have attempted to answer, here on our website, some of the most frequently asked questions people have about the Orthodox Church, and, specifically about our church here in Lexington.
 If you have a question that is not answered here, please feel free to contact our Parish Priest, Fr.
 William.
 To send him a message with your question, please click here.

 Absolutely not!
-Worship is reserved for God alone.
+In the Orthodox Church, worship is reserved for God alone.
 We worship God as Father, Son, and Holy Spirit — the Trinity, one in essence, and undivided.

 In the Orthodox Church, all churches are named after a patronal feast or saint.
 Our small parish in Lexington, Kentucky is one of only two in the entire world named after the Theotokos under the appelation "Panagia Pantovasilissa" (lit.
 All-Holy, All-Ruling).
 We understand this title as a reflection of her role as the new Eve, who unites her will to that of God, thereby becoming the vessel of God, who is the Author of our salvation.
 For the history on why our parish in Lexington decided upon that name, click here.

-The image of God in Man was disfigured, but not destroyed, by the Fall.
+The understanding of "original sin" in the Orthodox Church is quite different from that developed in the medieval Catholic Church.
+We believe that the image of God in Man was disfigured, but not destroyed, by the Fall.
 We do not share in the guilt of our ultimate ancestors, but we do experience, as a result of our generation from them, corruption.
 This corruption manifests itself in the fallen world in various ways (e.g. as temptation, sickness, death).
 It is the purpose of our lives to continue to polish the layers of corruption off of the image and likeness in which we were created, thereby restoring, by our reception of the grace of God, that which was wounded.

 Salvation is a process of becoming by God's grace what He is in His nature.
 We cannot merit it, but neither are we passive participants.
 Since God created us to be in relationship with Him, he wishes us to participate with Him in the process of our salvation.
 Our participation consists of receiving that grace which He freely offers, and aligning our will with His.
 It is a process that comprises an active faith, manifested by good works; a lifelong prayerful dialogue, both private and corporate; and the frequent reception of the Lord's ultimate gift, the Eucharist, which is His Body and Blood.
 God asks us to particpate with him not because He needs us, but rather because He wants us.